 Waste Management

-The waste management industry is crucial as it protects not only human health but also the environment.
+The waste management industry protects not only human health but also the environment.
 However, rising populations, consumerism, economic growth, and increased urbanization have seen global waste generation soar.
 On average, roughly two billion metric tons of waste are generated each year, and this is expected to grow over the coming decades, putting increased pressure on the waste sector.
 The growing concern over waste pollution has only highlighted the importance and need for an efficient waste management infrastructure worldwide.

 The waste management industry is responsible for the segregation, collection, transportation, recycling, and disposal of waste.
 It is segmented into three main waste types: industrial, hazardous, and municipal solid waste.
 These segments cover a wide range of materials, from food and plastic packaging to chemicals and electronics.